"A museum-quality guitar that was reportedly on display at the Nam Museum for 10 years"

 Scott Baxendale and Mossman Guitars

 After leaving Gruhn Guitars in 1983, Baxendale returned to Winfield, Kansas, and began working again under Stuart Mossman.
-Mossman, who was shown Baxendale's new bracing design, adopted it for the final set of guitars he built just before his retirement in 1985.
+Upon seeing Baxendale’s new bracing design, Mossman incorporated it into the final batch of guitars he built just before his retirement in 1985.

-In August 1985, Baxendale acquired Mossman Guitars from Stuart Mossman with his family's support.
-He relocated the guitar factory from Winfield, Kansas, to Dallas, Texas, and began guitar production.
-Over the next five years (1985 to 1990), he produced approximately 250 Mossman Guitars.
+In August 1985, with the support of his family, Baxendale acquired Mossman Guitars from Stuart Mossman.
+He moved the guitar workshop from Winfield, Kansas, to Dallas, Texas, and began guitar production.
+Over the next five years (1985–1990), he crafted approximately 250 Mossman Guitars.

-Later, the Mosman brand name was sold to a man named John Kenzie in Texas, but the guitar featured here is one Baksendall made in 1988 for a man named Danny Davenport.
+Later, the Mosman brand name was sold to a man named John Kenzie in Texas, but the guitar featured here is one that Baxendale crafted in 1988 for a man named Danny Davenport.

-Advance Guitars successfully contacted Scott Baxendale himself and heard about the history leading up to the guitar's creation and the passion poured into it.
+Advance Guitars successfully contacted Scott Baxendale himself and was able to hear the story behind the guitar’s creation and the passion he poured into it.

 Mossman Custom Superlative WB guitar by Scott Baxendale

-Shortly after beginning production of Mosman guitars in Dallas, Texas, Baxendale was commissioned by Hard Rock Cafe, a famous American restaurant chain also well-known in Japan, to create two 34-foot (approximately 10-meter) guitar-shaped bar counters.One was a Stratocaster, the other a Les Paul.
-Both were ten times larger than actual size, with all hardware—pickups, knobs, frets—machined from solid brass.
+Shortly after he began crafting Mossman guitars in Dallas, Texas, Baxendale was commissioned by the Hard Rock Cafe—an American restaurant chain famous even in Japan—to build two 34-foot (approximately 10-meter) guitar-shaped bar counters.One was a Stratocaster, and the other was a Les Paul.
+Both were ten times the actual size, and all hardware—including pickups, knobs, and frets—was machined from solid brass.

-Going back a bit to the early 1980s, Danny Davenport, who was a promotion and A&R man at Warner Bros.,
+Going back a bit to the early 1980s, Danny Davenport, a Warner Bros. promotions and A&R executive,

-Danny met Travis Tritt at a club in Atlanta and produced his first record at his home studio.
-Danny signed Tritt to WB Records and later commissioned Baxendale to build the Mossman Custom Superlative WB guitar used in the music video for "Country Club," which became Travis Tritt's first number one hit.
+met Travis Tritt at a club in Atlanta and produced his first record at his home studio.
+Danny signed Tritt to Warner Bros. and later commissioned Baxendale to build the Mossman Custom Superlative WB guitar, which was used in the music video for “Country Club”—a song that would become Travis Tritt’s first number-one hit.

-The "Superlative" designed by Baxendale is a slim dreadnought with a cutaway.
+The “Superlative” designed by Baxendale was a slim-profile dreadnought with a cutaway.

-The first "Superlative" was a guitar made for Carl Perkins, featuring a black lacquer finish on the spruce top and rosewood sides and back.
+The first “Superlative” was a guitar built for Carl Perkins, featuring a black-finished (lacquer) spruce top with rosewood sides and back.

-And this Warner Bros. custom model is the second "Superlative" he crafted in 1988.
+This Warner Bros. custom model is the second “Superlative” he built in 1988.

-This guitar features a spruce top with maple sides and back.
-However, when the commission for this guitar was first received, the plan was for it to be significantly different from the actual instrument.
-From there, Baxendale and Danny spent months discussing the design and inlays, ultimately arriving at this design, which represents their ideal.
+Although this guitar combines a spruce top with maple sides and back, it is said that when the commission was first received, the plan was for it to be quite different from the final product.
+From there, Baxendale and Danny spent several months discussing the design and inlays, eventually arriving at the design they envisioned for this guitar.

-In the mid-1980s, the Texas music scene saw a movement returning to retro styles from the 1950s, alongside trends in fashion and music.
+In the mid-1980s, the Texas music scene was experiencing a movement that saw a return to the retro styles of the 1950s, in tandem with trends in fashion and music.
 One example of this was the revival of rockabilly and blues.

-In the 1950s, Elvis Presley favored a Martin D-28 fitted with a leather cover, while Buddy Holly also adorned his beloved 1943 Gibson J-45 with a hand-embossed leather cover.
-Such guitars represented one of the defining designs of that era.
+Back in the 1950s, Elvis Presley favored a Martin D-28 fitted with a leather cover, and Buddy Holly also adorned his beloved 1943 Gibson J-45 with a hand-embossed leather cover.
+Such guitars were among the defining designs of that era.

-Baxendale drew inspiration from this, incorporating it into the design of the body top.
-However, considering the potential for leather to compromise sound quality, they opted to hand-paint the interior of the top lacquer to avoid this.
-By not using leather, they achieved the authentic resonance of an acoustic guitar while realizing the retro style of the 1950s.
+Drawing inspiration from this, the team at Buxendale incorporated this aesthetic into the design of the guitar’s top.
+However, considering the possibility that leather might interfere with the sound quality, they decided to hand-paint the design beneath the top lacquer to avoid this issue.
+By not using leather, they have achieved the retro style of the 1950s while preserving the natural resonance of an acoustic guitar.

 The fingerboard inlays were designed by John McGowan.
-He is a local Dallas artist who was very interested in assisting with the guitar's inlays and graphic design, and joined this project.
-The cutting and inlay work was then performed by Baxendale.
-This guitar features approximately 1,000 pearl and abalone inlays.This is what you call truly magnificent.
-Meanwhile, a "hidden" Bugs Bunny can be spotted on the fingerboard, adding a touch of "chic."
-It's not just the splendor, but this kind of subtlety that breathes life into the guitar.
+A local artist from Dallas, he joined this project because he was deeply interested in assisting with guitar inlays and graphic design.
+The cutting and inlay work was then performed by Buxendale.
+This guitar features approximately 1,000 pearl and abalone inlays.This is the very definition of opulence.
+Meanwhile, a “hidden” Bugs Bunny can be spotted on the fingerboard, adding a touch of “chic.”
+It is not just the grandeur but also this kind of delicacy that breathes life into the guitar.

-The body thickness is approximately 65mm at the neck, but this guitar also features the bracing design devised by Scott Backesdale, producing a big, rich sound.
+The body thickness is approximately 65 mm at the neck, and the bracing design devised by Scott Buxendale has been adopted in this guitar as well, producing a rich, full-bodied sound.

-The guitar case was also custom-made specifically for this guitar.
-An old mink coat purchased from a vintage shop was repurposed, with the case's original lining replaced by the mink fur.
-The exterior of the case is covered in leather, also finished by hand.
+The guitar case was also custom-made specifically for this instrument.
+An old mink coat purchased from a thrift store was repurposed, and the case’s original lining was replaced with mink fur.
+The exterior of the case is covered in leather and has also been finished by hand.

-Over 400 hours were poured into its creation.
-This handmade guitar, the Mossman Custom Superlative WB guitar, shines with the craftsmanship that embodies the Texas music scene of that era and the spirit of Warner Bros.
+It took over 400 hours to complete.
+The Mossman Custom Superlative WB guitar is a handmade instrument that shines with craftsmanship in every detail, embodying the spirit of the Texas music scene of that era and the vision of Warner Bros.

-You can actually see this guitar being used in Travis Trit's "Country Club" music video and concerts.
+You can actually see this guitar being used in Travis Tritt’s “Country Club” music video and at his concerts.

-Given its historical significance, this instrument was once displayed at The Museum of Making Music in California.
-Also known as the NAMM Museum since it is a division of NAMM, this museum is a veritable mecca for musical instruments, showcasing over 450 vintage instruments and artifacts related to the history of American popular music.
-This particular instrument can truly be called a masterpiece that transcends the realm of the guitar.
+Given its historical significance, it was once on display at The Museum of Making Music in California.
+As this museum is a division of NAMM, it is also known as the NAMM Museum; it is a veritable mecca for musical instruments, housing over 450 vintage instruments and artifacts related to the history of American popular music.
+This instrument can truly be described as a masterpiece that transcends the realm of the guitar.

 ACKNOWLEDGEMENT